brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 ## 12. Gust

 Gust is available to Druids, Sorcerers, and Wizards.
 It has some use as a battlefield control spell, being able to push weaker opponents back, and that can be useful if the battlefield has area hazards like a lava pit or a Cleric’s Spirit Guardians spell.
 Where this cantrip shines as a utility spell, though, is in its ability to push around small objects.
-It’s amazing how many small problems can be solved with pushing or knocking over something small.
+It’s amazing how many small problems can be solved by pushing or knocking over something small.

 ## 11. Mold Earth